apache/guacamole-manual/src/jdbc-auth.md

 `mysql-ssl-client-password`
 : The password to use to access the client certificate store, if one is required.
 By default no password will be used.

+`mysql-batch-size`
+: Controls how many objects may be retrieved from the database in a single query.
+If more objects than this number are requested, retrieval of those objects will be automatically and transparently split across multiple queries.

+  By default, MySQL/MariaDB queries will retrieve no more than 1000 objects.
 :::

 :::{tab} PostgreSQL